Azure/azure-quickstart-templates/quickstarts/microsoft.machinelearningservices/aistudio-network-restricted/README.md

 ## Pre-requisites

 This template expects that you have private VNet setup for your organization, and that you have traffic patterns established to access it securely.
-You must have access to creating private endpoints for the VNet setup you wish to connect.
+You must have access to creating private endpoints for the Virtual Network setup you wish to link.

 ## Resources